utsavDave97/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/index.md

 ---
-title: "Defining the data to collect with Data Products 🆕"
+title: "🆕 Defining the data to collect with Data Products"
 sidebar_position: 2
 ---